KimBergstroem/Kim-Bergstrom/README.md

 With a passion for coding and an unwavering dedication to mastering the art of front-end development.

-A fast learner with a thirst for knowledge, I thrives on the challenge of mastering new programming languages and tools.
-But it's during the dark, quiet hours of the night that I truly shines, delving deep into code and pushing the boundaries of what's possible, the possibilities are endless. :full_moon: 🌆.
+I am a fast learner with a thirst for knowledge.
+I thrive on the challenge of mastering new programming languages and tools.
+But it's during the dark, quiet hours of the night that I truly shine, delving deep into code and pushing the boundaries of what's possible—the possibilities are endless. 🌕 🌆.

-I also loves connecting with other gamers and building a community around their shared passion as my hobbies besides programming are gaming.
-Streaming and playing video games with friends over twitch is second passion in my life. 🎮 👾
+I also love connecting with other gamers and building a community around our shared passion.
+Besides programming, gaming, streaming, and playing video games with friends over Twitch are my second passion in life. 🎮 👾

 ⚡Fun Fact: When faced with tricky coding bugs, I've mastered the art of Rubber Duck Debugging, where I explain my code to a rubber duck and magically find solutions! 🐤🔍🦆

 <p align="center"><a href="https://www.buymeacoffee.com/kimmenbergw"> <img align="right" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="Kimbergstroem" /></a></p>
 <p align="left"><img src="https://komarev.com/ghpvc/?username=kimbergstroem&label=Profile%20views&color=181717&style=flat" alt="kimbergstroem" /> </p>